 Google Chrome shows different types of errors when you try to open websites.
 Some of those errors come from the website’s server while many come from faulty network connection.
 In our previous articles, we have explained few Chrome errors like resolving host, Aw!
 Snap and err_internet_disconnected.
-In this article let us discuss how to fix ERR_CONNECTION_RESET error in Google Chrome and access the websites without hassle.
+In this article, let us discuss how to fix ERR_CONNECTION_RESET error in Google Chrome and access the websites without hassle.

-Browsers like Chrome act as a bridge between your computer and the web server to fetch the requested webpage.
+Browsers like Chrome act as a bridge between your computer and web server to fetch the requested webpage.
 During this connection process, there are many errors possible like connection reset, network changed, cache miss, internet disconnected, etc. ERR_CONNECTION_RESET error is an indication that something interrupted and reset the connection when Chrome tries to load the webpage.
 When you encounter the error, Chrome will show the details as shown in the below screen:

-Generally just refreshing the webpage, restarting the Chrome or restarting the computer will resolve the issue and reload the page successfully again.
-If not then continue read the article for fixing the issue.
+Generally, just refreshing webpage, restarting Chrome or restarting computer will resolve the issue and reload the page successfully again.
+If not then continue read the article and follow the suggestions to fix the issue.

 1. Check Internet Connection

-When the err_connection_reset message is shown on the Chrome, first thing you should check is your internet connection.
-If you are using cables ensure the network cables are not disturbed.
+When the err_connection_reset message is shown in Chrome, first thing you should check is your internet connection.
+If you are using cables, ensure the network cables are not disturbed.
 If you use WiFi, the connection might be fluctuating due to various problems.
-Check out the article on fixing WiFi problems in Windows 10.
+Check out the article on fixing WiFi problems in Windows and Mac.

-Remember the wireless icon shown on the task bar does not mean the computer can be connected to internet.
+Remember the wireless icon showing in Windows taskbar does not mean the computer is connected to internet.
 Simple way to check internet connection is to check with another device connected to the same network.

 If the connection issue is not resolved then try restarting your computer and see the page can be loaded.